 How to Train Your Dragon has the Night Fury, Toothless, easily the fastest dragon in flight, and with one of the most powerful fire blasts.
 Also, despite being comparatively small, he easily survives hitting the ground any time he gets shot down or loses control of his flight.

-The title character of Wreck-It Ralph is fairly fast, able to wreck things so quickly that his fists act like a pair of jackhammers.
-Also, King Candy's Cy-Bug form has enough power to smack down Ralph of all people, and he's shown to be remarkably fast.
+The title character of Wreck-It Ralph is fairly fast, able to wreck things so quickly that his fists act like a pair of jackhammers and take a fair amount of punishment.
+Also, King Candy's Cy-Bug form has enough power to smack down Ralph of all people, has tough chitinous plating, and is shown to be remarkably fast.

 Thor is a literal version of this trope because he is the God of Thunder and Lightning.
-He's strong enough to throw his hammer through multiple Frost giants at a time, one hit almost all of them with a lighting strike created earthquake and smash through the back of an enormous monster's head.
-And he flies.
+He's strong enough to throw his hammer through multiple Frost giants at a time, has the toughness to match, and he flies.
 Very, very fast.

-The Incredible Hulk in The Avengers is remarkably fast for a huge green rage monster, and it's quite evident during the final battle, when he's just plowing through the alien forces with amazing agility.
+The Incredible Hulk in The Avengers is remarkably fast for a huge green rage monster, and it's quite evident during the final battle, when he's just plowing through the alien forces with amazing agility, smacking giant alien monsters around, and shrugging off any hits he takes.

 Danny Bateman in The Replacements.
 He plays on the defensive line, so you expect him to be strong.
 What you don't expect, is him crashing through the other team's blockers after the snap, and tackling the quarter-back before he's had the chance to take two steps back.
 The guy's day job?
 A one-man SWAT team.